pestphp/docs/arch-testing.md

 ---
 title: Architecture Testing
-description: Architectural testing enables you to specify expectations for different sections of your codebase and test whether certain components adhere to architectural rules.
+description: Architecture testing enables you to specify expectations that test whether your application adheres to a set of architectural rules, helping you maintain a clean and sustainable codebase.
 ---

 # Architecture Testing